 Read moreThe One Big Little Thing Survivors Need to Know About Sex

-Like many abuse survivors, Jane is suffering alone with this.
-And that can make dealing with something as personal as intimacy challenges even harder.
-So let's get this out of the way: there's nothing wrong with Jane.
-Her inability to orgasm after sexual abuse is common.
-(Also common are flashbacks, pain during sex, lack of desire and an inability to get aroused.)
-But what's going on?
-There are a combination of reasons for a lack of orgasm.
-Let's look at four different factors:
+Jane is not alone in what she’s going through but she feels alone and that’s very painful.
+But here’s the one big little thing Jane needs to know: there’s nothing wrong with her.
+Her inability to orgasm during sex is common.
+(Also common are flashbacks, pain, lack of desire and an inability to get aroused.)
+So what’s going on?
+There are many possible reasons for a lack of orgasm.
+Let’s look at four biggies: